aemior/yolov8n_rk3588/README.md

 The tools directory contains scripts for model conversion which are intended to be run on a host machine.
 These include:

-- modity_no_boxhead_transpose.py
+- modify_no_tail.py

-  This script removes the bbox head and performs other operations on the official exported Yolv8n model.
+  This script removes the tail of the official exported Yolv8n model.

 - onnx2rknn_export.py